markdwags/Razor/README.md

 # Razor: An Ultima Online Assistant

-For release notes, download links and other information go to http://www.uor-razor.com.
+Razor is a free tool designed to help with simple tasks while playing Ultima Online.

 ## UO:R Community Edition

 The purpose and goal of this project is to revive and continue development of the abandoned Razor project and focus on "quality of life" improvements while keeping the spirit of Razor intact.

+For release notes, download links and other information go to http://www.uor-razor.com.

-This version is Razor is also designed to work with [ClassicUO](https://github.com/andreakarasho/ClassicUO).
+This version is currently being refactored to work with [ClassicUO](https://github.com/andreakarasho/ClassicUO).

 ## History